Lynette Long: Writing

-Media Personality

-Due to her groundbreaking research in a variety of areas Long has appeared as a guest on hundreds of radio and television programs including, The Today Show, Good Morning America, The Phil Donahue Show, Geraldo, and The Merv Griffin Show.
-She was selected as the national spokesperson for Thomas J. Lipton and Company and Pets are Wonderful.
-Long was the host of ONE-ON-ONE WITH DR. LYNETTE LONG a call-in radio program in Okinawa, Japan.
-The program was hosted by the Armed Forces Network and was aimed at helping U.S. Service Members discuss problems related to the stress of overseas service.

-Professor

-Long was a college professor at the Loyola University in Baltimore, Catholic University of America in Washington, DC and at the University of Maryland – University College, where she taught in both South Korea and Japan.
-Long has taught over thirty different courses in the areas of psychology, education and mathematics.

-Mathematics Education

-Dr. Long has published over 20 math books for elementary, middle, and high school students.
+Long has published over 20 math books for elementary, middle, and high school students.
 Her books have been translated into Spanish and Indonesian.
 She has designed mathematics laboratories, written mathematics curricula, designed math games, and published articles on mathematics education in professional journals.
-She is the Founder of Color Math Pink, an award-winning website designed to improve girls’ math achievement.
+She is the founder of Color Math Pink, a website designed to improve girls’ math achievement.

-U.S. Politics

-Long has written numerous editorials on American politics published in newspapers around the country.
-Long was active in the 2008 and 2016 Hillary Clinton Campaigns for the Presidency.
-In 2008, Long was an active blogger for Hillary and wrote a definitive piece on the impact of the caucuses on the outcome of the primary.
-In 2016, Long was the HRC Super Volunteers Florida State Captain.
-She worked in grassroots organizing everywhere from Panama City to Key West.
-A member of the Hillary for America Florida Leadership Committee for the 2016 Presidential Campaign, Long also was elected as an at-large delegate for the State of Florida to the 2016 Democratic National Convention.

-Museum Curator
+Museum curator

-Dr. Lynette Long pictured by the introductory billboard of the 'Women Who Made a Difference" outdoor exhibit in Miami Beach, FL.
+Long with Madonna poster from 10 Women Superstars Exhibit in Miami Beach (2024).

-Lynette Long curated numerous museum exhibits in partnership with various organizations in Miami Beach, Florida.
-The exhibits included the annual "The Legacy Couple's Project: 400+ Years of LGBTQ Love," (2022) sponsored by Miami Beach Pride, "Women Who Made a Difference" (2020) and "Unfinished Business" (2020) commemorating the 100th Anniversary of Women's Suffrage in the United States sponsored by the Miami Design Preservation League (2020).
-“Women Who Made a Difference,” sponsored by the Miami Design Preservation League and the Miami Beach Commission for Women (2023) and “Ten Women Superstars Who Performed on Miami Beach,” sponsored by the Miami Beach Commission for Women and the Miami Design Preservation League, (2024).
+Long has curated museum exhibits in partnership with organizations in Miami Beach, Florida.
+The exhibits included "The Legacy Couple's Project: 400+ Years of LGBTQ Love," (2022) sponsored by Miami Beach Pride, "Women Who Made a Difference" (2020) and "Unfinished Business" (2020) commemorating the 100th Anniversary of Women's Suffrage in the United States sponsored by the Miami Design Preservation League (2020), “Women Who Made a Difference,” sponsored by the Miami Design Preservation League and the Miami Beach Commission for Women (2023) and “Ten Women Superstars Who Performed on Miami Beach,” sponsored by the Miami Beach Commission for Women and the Miami Design Preservation League, (2024).
+Long curated "Ten Exemplary Women" which highlighted the accomplishments on ten five by five feet posters.
+Many of these exhibits were displayed on Ocean Drive where hundreds of thousands of people had an opportunity to view each of them.